-We encourage all students and families to start and end their school day with a relaxing walk or leisurely bike ride.
+We encourage all students and families to try starting and ending their school day with a relaxing walk or leisurely bike ride.
 Even a little bit of physical activity has been proven to activate the brain’s learning centers, helping students focus in class and get the most out of their classroom time.
-Walking and biking to school has positive effects on physical and mental health, improves the air quality around the school and is just plain fun.
-Plus, families who switch from driving their children to/from school to walking or biking with them will find the stress of pick-up/drop-off traffic gone from their lives—as if by magic!
+Walking and biking to school has positive effects on physical, mental and social health; improves the air quality around the school; and is just plain fun.
+Plus, families who switch from driving their children to walking or biking with them will find the stress of pick-up and drop-off traffic gone from their lives—as if by magic!

-Richfield Public Schools is one of only a handful school districts in Minnesota that has a dedicated team member who works on creating a safer environment for families to walk and bike to school.
+For all of these reasons and more, we are dedicated to the Safe Routes to School program.
+We are one of only a handful of school districts in Minnesota that has a dedicated staff member who works every day on creating a safer environment for families who walk and bike to school.